Connect file storage to a dedicated server

 -

-At the end of this block, add a route:
+At the end of the network interface data block, add a route:

 routes: